DanyilShkodiuk/java-calculator/README.md

 # Java Calculator Application
-A sleek, standalone desktop calculator application developed using Java.
+A sleek, standalone console calculator application developed using Java.
 This project provides a fully functional tool for performing standard arithmetic operations while serving as a practical demonstration of fundamental Java GUI programming and event handling.

 **Key Features:**
 **Core Arithmetic:** Supports essential operations: addition (+), subtraction (-), multiplication (*), and division (/).